stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 * cascading to execution
 * guided by your vision, why and direction

-NB - all 6 co-exist seamlessly inside #stratapp
+NB - all six attributes co-exist seamlessly inside #stratapp

 ## OKR don't #3